Last modified: October 6, 2020 | Previous Versions

 - "Intellectual Property Rights" means current and future worldwide rights under patent, copyright, trade secret, trademark, and moral rights laws, and other similar rights.

-- "Legal Process" means a data disclosure request made under law, governmental regulation, court order, subpoena, warrant, governmental regulatory or agency request, or other valid legal authority, legal procedure, or similar process.
+- "Legal Process" means an information disclosure request made under law, governmental regulation, court order, subpoena, warrant, or other valid legal authority, legal procedure, or similar process.

-- "Service Specific Terms" means the terms specific to one or more Services set forth here: https://cloud.google.com/terms/service-terms.
+- "Service Specific Terms" means the terms specific to one or more Services stated at https://cloud.google.com/terms/service-terms.

-- "Software" means any downloadable tools, software development kits or other such proprietary computer software provided by Google in connection with the Services, which may be downloaded by Customer, and any updates Google may make to such Software from time to time.
+- "Software" means any downloadable tools, software development kits, or other such computer software provided by Google in connection with the Services, and any updates Google may make to such Software from time to time.

-- "Term" has the meaning set forth in Section 9 of this Agreement.
+- "Term" has the meaning stated in Section 8 (Term and Termination) of this Agreement.

 - "Third-Party Legal Proceeding" means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).

-- "Trademark Guidelines" means Google's Guidelines for Third Party Use of Google Brand Features, located at: http://www.google.com/permissions/guidelines.html.
+- "Trademark Guidelines" means Google's Guidelines for Third Party Use of Google Brand Features at http://www.google.com/permissions/guidelines.html.

-- "TSS" means the technical support service provided by Google to the administrators under the TSS Guidelines.
+- "TSS" means the then-current technical support service provided by Google to Customer under the TSS Guidelines.

 - "TSS Guidelines" means Google's technical support services guidelines then in effect for the Services.
-TSS Guidelines are at the following URL: https://cloud.google.com/terms/tssg/ (under Google Cloud Platform Services).
+TSS Guidelines are at https://cloud.google.com/terms/tssg/ (under Google Cloud Platform Services).

 1. Provision of the Services.

-1.5 Accounts.
-Customer must have an Account and a Token (if applicable) to use the Services, and is responsible for the information it provides to create the Account, the security of the Token and its passwords for the Account, and for any use of its Account and the Token.
-If Customer becomes aware of any unauthorized use of its password, its Account or the Token, Customer will notify Google as promptly as possible.
-Google has no obligation to provide Customer multiple Tokens or Accounts.
+1.3 Accounts.
+Customer must have an Account to use the Services and is responsible for the information it provides to create the Account, the security of its passwords for the Account, and for any use of its Account.
+Google has no obligation to provide multiple accounts to Customer.

-a.
-To the Services.
+(a) To the Services.
 Google may make commercially reasonable updates to the Services from time to time.
-If Google makes a material change to the Services, Google will inform Customer, provided that Customer has subscribed with Google to be informed about such change.
+Google will inform Customer if Google makes a material change to the Services that has a material impact on Customer's use of the Services provided that Customer has subscribed with Google to be informed about such change.

-b.
-To the Agreement.
+(b) To the Agreement.
 Google may make changes to this Agreement, including pricing (and any linked documents) from time to time.
-Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after they are posted, except if the changes apply to new functionality in which case they will be effective immediately.
-Google will provide at least 90 days' advance notice for materially adverse changes to any SLAs by either: (i) sending an email to Customer’s primary point of contact; (ii) posting a notice in the Admin Console; or (iii) posting a notice to the applicable SLA webpage.
-If Customer does not agree to the revised Agreement, please stop using the Services.
-Google will post any modification to this Agreement to the Terms URL.
+Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after they are posted, except to the extent the changes apply to new functionality in which case they will be effective immediately.
+Google will provide at least 90 days' advance notice for materially adverse changes to any SLAs by (i) sending an email to the Notification Email Address; (ii) posting a notice in the Admin Console; or (iii) posting a notice to the applicable SLA webpage.
+If Customer does not agree to the revised Agreement, Customer may stop using the Services.
+Customer may also terminate this Agreement for convenience under Section 8.4 (Termination for Convenience).
+Customer's continued use of the Services after such material change will constitute Customer's consent to such changes.
+Google will post any modification to this Agreement to https://cloud.google.com/terms/.

 (i) is commercially reasonable;